How to measure the social and environmental impact of your company and how to improve it

 The five dimensions of impact

-The impact, defined as a change in a positive or negative outcome for people or the planet, can be measured across five dimensions of performance.
+The impact, defined as a positive or negative change in the outcome for people or the planet, can be measured across five dimensions.
 Each dimension seeks to answer impact questions.

 What: